Student Loans for Northeastern Students

 Northeastern Student Loans

 Congratulations!
 Let’s say you’ve gotten into Northeastern and received a financial aid award.
 Awesome.
 Now, the odds say you’ll fall into the majority (about 61%) of Northeastern students who need a bit more funding to supplement their aid package.
 In this case, you should first pursue federal student aid, most likely in the form of a federal student loan.
 In most cases, you’ll be able to cover college costs after the additional help of a federal loan.
 However, if the extra federal money just doesn’t quite cover it all, and you can’t borrow any more through the federal program, you have one last option: take out a private student loan.
 Private student loans can be great final sources of funding, as long as you find the loan that’s best for you financially.
-That can be tough, we know, which is why we made our Student Loan Comparison Tool.
-You can use it to search, compare, and even apply for a private student loan, provided you find one that fits your financial profile.

 What is the application procedure for Northeastern Financial Aid?